xenforo-ltd/docs/docs/devs/add-on-structure.md

 - Can contain a single `/` character but not at the start or the end
 - Can contain 0-9 but not at the start of either part of the add-on ID

 Once you have decided what your add-on ID is, we know exactly where the files for this add-on will be stored.
-All XF 2.0 add-ons are stored within a subdirectory of the `src/addons` directory.
+All XenForo add-ons are stored within a subdirectory of the `src/addons` directory.

 If you have a simple add-on ID, e.g. `Demo`, the files for your add-on will be stored in the following location:
 `src/addons/Demo`.